-What is ‘chip and pin’ technology?
+What is ‘chip and pin’ or EMV technology?

 Chip and PIN is actually a brand name (like Visa or MasterCard), that banks in the U.K. adopted to refer to new smart payment system on credit and debit cards.
 The high-tech cards feature an RFID computer chip embedded in the plastic that allows retailers to read the card by proximity rather than requiring them to physically swipe a card with a magnetic stripe.
 All chip and PIN cards also require a personal identification number (PIN) common to U.S. debit cards but not credit cards.

 Using credit cards with chip and PIN is even easier than swiping a magnetic stripe card because you simply wave the card at a reader — no contact is required.
 Then, instead of signing a receipt (a signature is easily forged, assuming the cashier even bothers to check), you enter a private PIN number just as you do with a debit card in the U.S. today.

 U.S. credit cards with chip and PIN technology

 U.S. credit card companies are going to have to be compliant with EMV standards in upcoming years, so they have begun rolling these cards out.

 Here are some cards that now feature chip and pin or EMV technology in the United States: